-Where the UK meets Iberian and Latin American Classical Music
+ILAMS: Where the UK meets Iberian and Latin American Classical Music

 Established in 1997, ILAMS is the first and only organisation dedicated to the study, performance and promotion of Iberian and Latin American classical music in the UK.

-Committed to education and cultural integration, the Society has at the heart of its endeavours the desire to inject the British classical music scene with some of the colour, vitality and exuberance that Iberian and Latin American culture is famous for.
+Committed to education and cultural integration, the Society has at the heart of its endeavours the desire to bring to the British classical music scene some of the colour, vitality and exuberance that Iberian and Latin American culture is famous for.
 Whilst mainstream classical music has largely lost touch with popular culture, its Luso-Hispanic relatives have developed a more dynamic approach which defies the traditional boundaries of ‘high’ and ‘low’ art and which has brought classical music back into contemporary society.
 We believe that Latin American art music therefore has a more important role to play than ever in reconciling the general public with classical music culture.

 We hope that you will find our new website a useful source of information - a portal to a relatively undiscovered world of vibrant music, and a place to connect with a wider community.
 If you would like to know more about our forthcoming events, go to our Concerts page.
 You can also join our volunteers or become a member of ILAMS for added benefits.